oiraqi/paradigms/P4-Extensibility/README.md

 - The Windows Case Study
 - The Observer Design Pattern
 - From The Observer Design Pattern To Reactive Extensions (Rx)
-  - Observable Evolution: From Hot To Cold
+  - Observable Evolution: From hot to cold
   - Observer Evolution: +error, +complete
 - RxJS
   - RxJS Artificats